-Remarks: The theory dealt with in this course will be applied in PSBE2-09, be followed together.
+Remarks: The theory dealt with in this course will be applied in PSBE2-09, Research together.

-Research Practicum.
-It is strongly recommended that the two courses
+Practicum.
+It is strongly recommended that the two courses be followed

-Rosenthal and Rosnow, Behavioural Research Methods (custom publication)(ISBN: 9781121067479), € 45.00
+Rosenthal and Rosnow, Behavioural Research Methods (custom publication) (ISBN: 9781121067479) , \in 45.00